-Grey skies and pouring rain spells “no fun” to children.
-Being trapped indoors, especially on a non-school day, can be torture to the average child.
-It’s far too much fun to play outside than it is to end up indoors.
-The gloomy weather can easily turn into a gloomy mood that will put everyone in the house into a funk.
-But, there is a way to beat the rainy day blues and it involves indoor activities that are fun for everyone.
+Grey skies and pouring rain can sometimes spell “no fun” to children.
+Some kids feel trapped indoors, especially on a non-school day, but it shouldn’t feel that way.
+There is a way to beat the rainy day blues and it involves indoor activities that are fun for everyone.
 Here is a list of our favorites.

 - – Rainy Day Art